idfilatov/AWS_Transfer_Family/README.md

  * ### SSH keys
    Pair (public/private) of keys are creating automatically and saving in `root/aws_transfer_family/secret_keys`
-   Deleting even one of pair from this directory will lead to creating the new one pair and updating of User's `ssh public key` property
+   Deleting even one key from User's pair from this directory will lead to creating the new one pair and updating of User's `ssh public key` property